Draco12191712-VivaanBobade/CiS-UV-Project/README.md

   *These specs are not final*

 ## Operational Logic
 The system is programmed for 100% autonomous operation.
 Upon initial power-up, the MCU enters a deep-sleep hibernation to preserve energy.
 Once the mission window begins, the altitude sensor triggers data collection at specific atmospheric pressure thresholds (10, 15, and 20 miles).
 Data is formatted into a text-based template and stored across two independent memory chips to prevent data loss from cosmic radiation or hardware failure.
+It is stored as a .csv or .txt file.

 ## Experiment Variables
 *   **Independent Variable:** UV sensor technology (Analog Phototransistor vs. Digital UV Detector)